-A.7. - - may affect it pursuant to sections 530 and nolders bound by the agreement: [ ] Yes [ v ] No Indicate and describe any concerted ac tions among o company shareholders of which the company is aware: [ ] Yes [ v ] No N/A Expressly indicate any / change or break -up of those a greements or concerted actions , if any, that has taken place during the year A.8.
-Indicate any individua Securities Market Act npany in pursuance of section 5 of the [ ] Yes [ ឋ ] No A.9.
-Complete the following ng tables on the c ompany's trea sury stock: At year-end: Num ber of direct shares Number of shares Treasury stock/capital (%) 0.00 () Through: Name of direct holder of the interest Number of direct shares No det tails a.
+A.7.
+7. State whether the company has been notified of any shareholders' agreements that may affect it pursuant to sections 530 531 of the Corporate Enterprises Act.
+If any, describe them briefly and list the shareholders bound by the agreement: [] Yes [v] No Indicate and describe any concerted ac tions among o company shareholders of which t the company is aware: [] Yes [v] No N/A Expressly indicate any / change or break -up of those a greements or concerted actions, if any, that has taken place during the year: A.8.
+Indicate any individua Securities Market Act npany in pursuance of section 5 of the [] Yes [v'] No A.9.
+Complete the following ng tables on the c ompany's trea isury stock: At year-end: Num ber of direct shares Number of shares Treasury stock/capital (%) 0.00 () Through: Name of direct h older Number of direct shares a.
 Conditions of the authorisation